 You will never have a difficult time finding places to listen to traditional Irish music in Dublin.
 But on this of all days, the city comes alive.
 The sounds of fiddles, flutes, and bodhráns (a type of Irish drum) can be heard in every pub and street corner.

 Traditional folk music is an essential part of Irish culture.
-Groups perform all over the city in pubs, halls, and on street corners.
+Groups perform all over the city in pubs, halls, and street corners.
 Stopping to listen to live music adds a touch of authenticity to your holiday.

 St. Patrick’s Day In Northern Ireland